-The Board confirms that the process for identifying, evaluating and managing significant risks is on going and has been in place throughout the year under review, up to the date of the annual report, and is regularly reviewed by the Board.
-There is sufficient evidence to confirm that adequate systems of internal control existed and operated throughout the year.
+The Board confirms that the process for identifying, evaluating and managing significant risks is on-going and has been in place throughout the year under review, up to the date of the annual report, and is regularly reviewed by the Board.
+There is sufficient evidence to confirm that adequate systems of internal control existed and operated throughout the year that where deficiencies in internal controls are identified, suitable mitigating actions are taken.